 A student copy of a transcript (typically marked or stamped "student copy") is not considered official and cannot be used for final acceptance.
 You may send the student copy if you would like to get a preliminary audit of possible transfer courses but it will not count as an official transcript.
 In unique cases, prospective students can be provisionally accepted with unofficial transcripts; however, the student will not be permitted to continue studies beyond the first semester until all admissions requirements are met.

 I graduated from a Catholic high school that is no longer open.
 How do I get my transcripts?

 Many diocesan offices have an archives department where student transcripts are stored from closed Catholic high schools.
 In the Archdiocese of Detroit, you can call the Archives Office at (313) 237-5846.

 I have a GED.
 How can I get my scores?

 You must request the GED scores in the state in which you took the GED.
 Most states have a website on which you can download a request form or a phone number to contact to request scores.
 Students who completed a GED in Michigan can request scores through the State of Michigan website.

 Why do I need an interview?

-The interview allows the Director of Admissions to get to know who you are, how God has been leading you, and understand some of your goals for studying at the Seminary.
+The interview allows the Admissions team to get to know who you are, how God has been leading you, and understand some of your goals for studying at the Seminary.
 The interview gives you time to ask all the questions that you might have about registration, financial aid, etc. In addition, by personally visiting Sacred Heart, you will experience first-hand the academic, spiritual and communal life of the Seminary.
-To arrange the interview, please contact Admissions using the Contact Us Form or call (313) 883-8769.
+To arrange the interview, please contact Admissions using the Contact Us Form or call (313) 883-8696.

 When will I be notified whether or not I have been admitted?